2-Headed Shark Attack: Plot

 A group of wakeboarders is attacked and devoured by a two-headed great white shark.
-Meanwhile, Sea King, a Semester at Sea ship led by Professor Franklin Babish and his wife Anne, hits a dead shark, which becomes lodged in the boat's propeller, damaging the hull and causing the boat to take on water.
+Meanwhile, Sea King, a Semester at Sea-like ship led by Professor Franklin Babish and his wife Anne, hits a dead shark, which becomes lodged in the boat's propeller, damaging the hull and causing the boat to take on water.
 The two-headed shark then attacks the boat and breaks the radio antenna, preventing the ship co-captain Laura from summoning help.
 Babish and the students use a dinghy to take shelter on a nearby deserted atoll, while Anne remains on the Sea King with Laura and the ship's crew, Han and Dikilla.
 Laura is ripped in half by the two-headed shark.

 Meanwhile, Babish and the students explore the atoll.
 Assembling in an abandoned fishing village, they search for scrap metal to repair the boat.
 Haley and Alison go swimming topless with Kirk, and are eaten by the two-headed shark.
 The rest of the group meet up and find two speedboats before an earthquake hits, causing Babish to injure his leg.
 Dana bandages Babish's leg, while Jeff and Mike accompany him back to the Sea King on the dinghy.
 En route, Jeff and Mike are eaten by the shark while attempting to swim to the Sea King.

 The students find two boats on the island, which Kate and Paul fix.
 Cole finds a gasoline tank to fuel them, but steals one of the boats together with Ryan, Jamie and Alex.
 Kate, Paul and Dana follow in the other boat.
 They are all unaware of the shark, which attacks Cole's boat.
 Ryan falls into the water and is eaten, alerting the others to the shark's presence.
 Paul concludes that it is drawn to Cole's boat as it has a bigger engine.
 Cole bails, and the shark eats Jamie and Alex.
 When the survivors reach shore, Kate confronts Cole for abandoning Jamie and Alex.
 Minutes later, the Sea King is abandoned and the survivors meet on the island.